 Rare And Old Bookstores

-Dominique Lapierre may have hailed Kolkata as the ‘city of joy’, but this city can also be called the city of books.
+Dominique Lapierre may have hailed Kolkata as the ‘City of Joy’, but this city can also be called the city of books.
 Like many Kolkatans, Arshdeep is passionate about books.
 So, the first place he takes his friends to are the old and rare bookshops that are tucked around in the city.
 College Street’s old and secondhand stalls are popular.
 Arshdeep suggests visiting Earthcare Bookstore on Middleton Street – a quaint specialty bookstore that stocks rare and uncommon reads not found elsewhere.

 New Market And Sudder Street

 Every new visitor to Kolkata has to have New Market on their itinerary, right?
-Arshdeep agrees to this but says a visit to the market must also be followed with a visit to Sudder Street.
+Arshdeep agrees to this, but says a visit to Kolkata's quintessential market must also be followed with a visit to Sudder Street.
 While the old historic building of New Market itself wows a visitor, Arshdeep suggests taking a walk down Sudder Street to let your friend soak in the hippie vibe of the place.
 He definitely recommends a visit to Raj’s Spanish Cafe because it’s easy for tourists to identify with the traveller vibe of the eatery.

 Dinner At Park Street